 The Yorkshire Dales Cycleway also loops through Sedbergh.

-If you’re looking to base yourself in a place then head out on the road each day, there’s a choice of circular cycling routes from Sedbergh.
+If you’re looking to base yourself in a place and then head out on the road each day, there’s a choice of circular cycling routes from Sedbergh.
 Heading north you could head along the Lune Gorge to Orton, a circular ride of 26 miles (42 kilometres).
-Heading to Kirky Lonsdale and back is a 24 mile (39 kilometre) ride.
+Heading to Kirky Lonsdale and back is a 24-mile (39-kilometre) ride.